0ceanSlim/nostr-app/README.md

 Really, my goal with Nostrbook is to recapture the essence of social media from a simpler time.
 I want to rekindle the joy of adding your actual friends and family to stay connected in a more personal, genuine way, stepping away from the impersonal nature of modern social media to enjoy a more authentic online experience without instrusive ads and algorithms!

-- send dm to send a friend request that draft a message to the npub saying something like "x has sent you a nostrbook friend request. would you like to add y to your nostrbook friends list? (kind 30000)"

 ## Prerequisites

 ##### git